-Obje ctive Contro Control O1.
+Objec Objective Control O1.
 To ensure new semi-detached and dual occupancy development responds to predominant streetscape qualities.
 C1.
 Alterations and additions to existing semi- detached dwellings must integrate with the existing and adjoining building and not compromise future development of the adjoining semi-detached dwelling.
 O2.
 To integrate new semi-detached development with the adjoining semi-detached dwellings and is viewed as a pair from the public domain.
 C2.
 The new dwellings that constitute the semi- detached dwelling are compatible with the existing in siting, scale, form, material, and colour when viewed from a road. О3.
 To ensure alterations or additions to semi-detached dwellings integrate with the other adjoining semi-detached dwelling and do not dominate the C3.
-Alterations or additions above the ground storey to one of a pair of semi-detached dwellings must be set back beyond the apex or main ridge of the principal roof form of the building.
-0.4 streetscape.
-To ensure dual occupancy C4.
+Alterations or additions above the ground storey to one of a pair of semi-detached dwellings must be set back beyond the apex or main ridge of the principal roof form of the building. streetscape.
+To ensure dual occupancy development does not result in C4.
 Building setbacks to a side boundary less than the minimum are only permitted on lots with a width less than 12.5m.
-04. development does not result in excessive bulk that detracts from the amenity of the streetscape.
-C5.
-Minimum lot width for dual occupancy dwellings must be 15m. , Note : A variation to the minimum lot width may be supported where the development satisfies each of the following points: a. minimum setbacks requirements are achieved b. development complies with the maximum FSR and Height in accordance with the Bayside LEP 2021
+04. Minimum lot width for dual occupancy dwellings must be 15m. , Note : A variation to the minimum lot width may be supported where the development satisfies each of the following points: a. minimum setbacks requirements are achieved b. development complies with the maximum FSR and Height in accordance with the Bayside LEP 2021

-Objective Contro I c. privacy is maintained between adjoining properties and overshadowing complies with the requirements set out in this DCP d. development does not contribute unreasonably to bulk and scale and is consistent within the neighbourhood and street character e. minimum landscaped area requirement is achieved C6.
+Objective I c. privacy is maintained between adjoining properties and overshadowing complies with the requirements set out in this DCP d. development does not contribute unreasonably to bulk and scale and is consistent within the neighbourhood and street character e. minimum landscaped area requirement is achieved C6.
 A contemporary design of dual occupancy dwellings is encouraged and should take into consideration predominate architectural features, style and design of the neighbouring buildings, streetscape and local character.
 C7.
 Two or three storey development is only permitted on the front of an allotment and may extend to a maximum of 70% of the depth of the site measured from the property boundary.